dotnet/Open-XML-SDK/README.md

 ## Framework Support

-The package currently supports the following frameworks:
+The package currently supports the following targets:

-- .NET Framework 3.5+
+- .NET Framework 3.5, 4.0, 4.6
-- .NET Standard 1.3+
+- .NET Standard 2.0
-- .NET Core 1.0+
-- .NET 5+
+- .NET 6.0
-- Mono 4.6+
-- Xamarin.iOS 10.0+
-- Xamarin.Mac 3.0+
-- Xamarin.Android 7.0+
-- UWP 10.0+
-- Unity 2018.1+

-For details on platform support, please see the docs at https://docs.microsoft.com/en-us/dotnet/standard/net-standard.
+For details on platform support, including other runtimes such as Mono and Unity, please see the docs at https://docs.microsoft.com/en-us/dotnet/standard/net-standard.

 - [Microsoft Q&A Forums](https://docs.microsoft.com/en-us/answers/topics/office-addins-dev.html) (tag: **office-addins-dev**)
 - [Stack Overflow](http://stackoverflow.com) (tags: **openxml** or **openxml-sdk**)